Skip to content

 Kevin Rose of the New York Times had this to say: “ChatGPT is, quite simply, the best artificial intelligence chatbot ever released to the general public.”

 Kevin is not alone in his belief.
 OpenAI’s product has exploded in popularity over the past few weeks.
-For example, a Vox article calls ChatGPT’s underpinning technology GPT-3, “a tremendous leap for AI.”
+For example, one popular article calls ChatGPT’s underpinning technology GPT-3, “impressive in some areas, and still clearly subhuman in others.”
 The article features a line of copy in which a researcher bemoans AI’s lack of humanity, waxing poetic about its inability to love, appreciate art, beauty, or humor.
 The subsequent paragraph reveals that the preceding prose was actually generated by ChatGPT — the result of a prompt given to the chatbot which featured a few words expressing skepticism about AI.
 In reply, ChatGPT produced a long, rambling soliloquy about the unlikeliness of computers ever becoming truly intelligent.

 What the pessimists are saying